 Notice this exactly reverses the steps of the multiplication with which we started.

-In brief, as long as you have no common factors, the quadratic polynomials where you can find two factors of the grouping number that add up to the middle coefficient are exactly the ones that can be factored by grouping.
+In short, as long as you have no common factors, the quadratic polynomials where the grouping number can be factored into two numbers that add up to the middle coefficient are exactly the ones that can be factored by grouping.
 All the others are prime.